storacha/specs/w3-filecoin.md

 type PieceAddDetail struct {
   # Piece as Filecoin Piece with padding
   piece PieceCid
+  # space where all segments are joined together
+  space string
-  # grouping for joining segments together into an aggregate
+  # grouping for joining segments into an aggregate (subset of space)
   group string
 }
 ```